WIKA-Group/javascript_parsers/packages/parsers/README.md

 - **`adjustRoundingDecimals(decimals: number)`**:<br>
     Normalizes the requested precision, then applies it to all codecs so numeric outputs round consistently.

-## Version 3.x.x
+## Version 3.x.x (Legacy)

-Previously, the `NETRIS2` device used this format.
-It has now been migrated to `4.x.x`.
+> **Note:** NETRIS2 has been migrated to `4.x.x`.
+The information below is preserved to help users migrate from `3.x.x`.

-The parser is written in TypeScript and ships as a function that returns the helpers below.
+The parser was written in TypeScript and shipped as a function that returned the helpers below.

 - **`decodeUplink(input: { bytes: number[], fPort: number, recvTime?: string })`**:<br>
-    Performs schema validation on the uplink structure, inspects the message type byte, and decodes measurements, process alarms, technical alarms, configuration status, identification, or keep-alive frames.
+    Performed schema validation on the uplink structure, inspected the message type byte, and decoded measurements, process alarms, technical alarms, configuration status, identification, or keep-alive frames.
 - **`decodeHexUplink(input: { bytes: string; fPort: number; recvTime?: string })`**:<br>
-   Ensures the `bytes` field is a valid hexadecimal string, converts it to an integer array, and forwards the request to `decodeUplink`.
+   Ensured the `bytes` field was a valid hexadecimal string, converted it to an integer array, and forwarded the request to `decodeUplink`.
 - **`encodeDownlink(input: DownlinkInput): number[]`**:<br>
-    Accepts one of the typed `NETRIS2` actions (factory reset, battery reset, channel disable, main configuration update, process alarm configuration, measurement offset, or start-up time).
-Returns the downlink frame as an array of 8-bit integers on success or throws an exception when validation fails.
-Input varies based on the device.
+    Accepted one of the typed `NETRIS2` actions (factory reset, battery reset, channel disable, main configuration update, process alarm configuration, measurement offset, or start-up time).
+Returned the downlink frame as an array of 8-bit integers on success or threw an exception when validation failed.
 - **`adjustRoundingDecimals(decimals: number)`**:<br>
-    Overrides the default rounding precision used when presenting channel values.
+    Overrode the default rounding precision used when presenting channel values.

-## Version 2.x.x
+## Version 2.x.x (Legacy)

+> **Note:** A2G, F98W6, GD20W, and PGW23 have been migrated to `4.x.x`.
+The information below is preserved to help users migrate from `2.x.x`.

-The parser is delivered as a single JavaScript file that manipulates global measurement ranges.
-Before the decoding helpers can be used you must edit the top-level variables (for example `FORCE_RANGE_START`, `FORCE_RANGE_END`, `DEVICE_TEMPERATURE_RANGE_START`, `DEVICE_TEMPERATURE_RANGE_END`) so they reflect the sensor-specific measuring span published in the device documentation.
+The parser was delivered as a single JavaScript file that manipulated global measurement ranges.
+Before the decoding helpers could be used you had to edit the top-level variables (for example `FORCE_RANGE_START`, `FORCE_RANGE_END`, `DEVICE_TEMPERATURE_RANGE_START`, `DEVICE_TEMPERATURE_RANGE_END`) so they reflected the sensor-specific measuring span published in the device documentation.

 - **`decodeUplink(input: { bytes: number[]; fPort: number; recvTime?: Date })`**:<br>
     Decodes strain, device temperature, and battery voltage readings when the measurement ranges are defined.
 Populates the `data` object with the scaled values or records parsing errors in `errors`.